CartoDB/carto.js/doc/API.md

 ### Using the library

-CartoDB.js can be used when you want to embed and use a visualization you have designed using CartoDB user interface, or to create visualizations from scratch dynamically using your data.
+CartoDB.js can be used when you want to embed and use a visualization you have designed in the CartoDB user interface.
 If you want to create new maps on your webpage, jump to “using CartoDB visualizations in your webpage”.
-If you already have maps on your webpage and want to add CartoDB visualizations to them, read “Add CartoDB layer to an existing map”.
+If you already have maps on your webpage and want to add a CartoDB visualization, read “Add CartoDB layer to an existing map”.

-You can also use CartoDB APIs to create visualization without having to define them using the UI.
-This can be useful when the visualizations react to user interactions.
-To read more about it jump to, create [create visualizations at runtime](#runtime).
+You can also use CartoDB.js to create a visualization without ever having to define it using the CartoDB UI.
+This can be useful when you are creating visualizations from a query or changing the map a user will see based on their interactions with your site.
+Read more about how to do it in, [create visualizations at runtime](#runtime).

-We’ve also made it easier than ever for you to build maps using the mapping library of your choice.
 Whether you are using Leaflet or Google Maps your CartoDB.js code remains the same.
-This makes our API documentation simple and straightforward.
-It also makes it easy for you to remember and keep consistent if you development or maintain multiple maps online.
+This makes our API documentation simple and straightforward while saving you from having to remember two different sets of rules.
+We love consistency in our code and hope you will find it useful for developing and maintaining multiple maps online.

-To start using CartoDB.js just paste this piece of code within the HEAD tags of your HTML:
+We host the library for you, so to start using CartoDB.js just paste this piece of code within the HEAD tags of your HTML:

 <div class="margin20"></div>
 <div class="code_title">Linking cartodb.js on your html file</div>